 The passage we will be looking at in detail comes late in the text, a bit more than midway through the eighth chapter (of ten), the chapter on meditation.
 The chapter is neither a manual on meditative technique, nor a brief for the importance of meditation per se.
 Instead, the bulk of the chapter is devoted to a discussion of objects of meditation, images or ideas upon which one is to meditate in order to cultivate dissatisfaction with sensual pleasures, commitment to practice, and positive motivations towards others.
 In this context, this set of verses can be read either as one more objects of meditation, or as containing arguments for the value and probity of the moral attitude to be achieved through meditation.

-The passage comprises about 58 verses in the BsCA, but 186 verses in BCA.
+The meditation chapter comprises about 58 verses in the BsCA, but 186 verses in BCA.
 Some 60 per cent of the increase in length from BsCA to BCA constitutes additions to this chapter.
 The sections on exchange of self and other and sameness of self and other have about 32 added verses and both sections were moved from the chapter on Vīrya (Effort) in the earlier and shorter version to the chapter on meditation in the expanded version.

 The original and emended versions of this text seem to reflect very different views about the place of self in this discourse.
 In the earlier version there is an emphasis on the conventional “self” as central to an ethical perspective, for instance in exchanging identity with another, or meditating on the sameness of self and other.
-In the later version, the ownerlessness of experiences is emphasized, and it is argued that the perspective of self is to be eliminated.
+In the later version, on the other hand, the ownerlessness of experiences is emphasized, and it is argued that the perspective of self is to be eliminated.
 The passage in question is, indeed, one of the most dramatically altered sections of the BsCA of Akṣayamati.
 The reviser, who gave us the BCA as we know it today, created the first half of verse 90 to introduce a section of verses, 90b to 99, which he moved from the earlier version’s chapter on Vīrya to the BCA’s chapter on meditation.
 Except for verse 101a, verses 100 through 113 were then added by the reviser.

 If we ignore the verses 100-113 that are added in the later version, an elegant continuity appears between verses 99 and 114, which reflects the original BsCA verses VI.43-44.
-Just as the hand protects the foot as part of one body, other beings should be protected as part of one world.
-A most striking aspect of the verses of the BsCA is the idea that other persons are no more different from us than our own future selves are different from our present selves.
+Just as the hand protects the foot as part of one body, other beings should be protected as part of one world; and a striking thought in the verses of the BsCA that other persons are no more different from us than our own future selves are different from our present selves.
 The bodhisattva is encouraged to identify with the body of another, rather than take a selfless perspective.
-The reviser appears to argue, instead, that self-identity is itself the ethical problem and should be rejected.
+The reviser appears to argue instead that self-identity is itself the ethical problem and should be rejected.

 While the original text emphasized the wholeness of the body or the world, the later reviser emphasized that, because the wholeness of persons is unreal, the proper perspective for compassion is one of ownerless sufferings.
-Perhaps the second layer of thought was been added as a corrective.
+Perhaps the second layer of thought was added as a corrective.
 It is not at all obvious that these positions can be reconciled: nonetheless they are treated as a unity in the Indian and Tibetan commentaries, and some Cowherds regard them as complementary rather than inconsistent.

 Here is the passage in full.
 Words in italics are unique to the BCA.